powsybl/powsybl-diagram-viewer/README.md

 Your consumer project should point on the local distribution.
 Edit your package.json depedencies :
 '"powsybl-diagram-viewer": "file: path/to/powsybl-diagram-viewer",'

+Before importing this library locally from a main project, run this command in order to prevent duplicate React instances :
+'npm link {path_to_main_project}/node_modules/react'

 #### For integrators

 If you want to deploy a new version of powsybl-diagram-viewer in the [NPM package registry](https://www.npmjs.com/package/@powsybl/powsybl-diagram-viewer),